concord-consortium/fb-weather-demo/README.md

 ## Misc:
 * [TypeScript](https://www.typescriptlang.org/) type support for better tooling and fewer bugs in your javascript.
+* [TSLint](https://palantir.github.io/tslint/) An extensible linter for the TypeScript language
 * [ESLint](http://eslint.org/) The pluggable linting utility for JavaScript and JSX

 ## Important files: